west757/PayLES/README.md

 - oconus cola and oha calculations
 - conus cola
 - default for OCONUS locations in dropdown
-- submit manuals for drills crashes

 mid-term:
 - determine if user is in combat zone
 - determine if user is active duty or national guard
-- guide modals
 - add pro-rated calculations for rows grade and zip code
-- set initial value for template rows (submarine, dive, jump, etc)
 - joint spouse with two LES
-- color code rows
+- guide in all settings?
+- reports and graphs and pie chart

 long-term:
 - leave calculator